mambusskruj/mambusskruj.github.io/content/posts/pub-neovim-for-markdown.md

 - use SnipMate/VS Code snippets (easier)
 - write snippets in Lua (more complex but also more feature-rich).

-As I needed a few simple snippets, I decided to copy some existing ones from [here](https://github.com/honza/vim-snippets/blob/master/snippets/markdown.snippets).
+As I needed a few simple snippets, I decided to copy some existing ones from [honza's markdown snippets](https://github.com/honza/vim-snippets/blob/master/snippets/markdown.snippets).

 What I have so far: